CMTA/CMTAT/documentation/TOOLCHAIN.md

 **Eth-Sig-Util**
 * [Website](https://www.npmjs.com/package/ethereumjs-wallet)
-* A small collection of ethereum signing functions.
+* A small collection of ethereum signing functions. <br />
-Warning :
+Warning :  <br />
-- Deprecated in favor of '@metamask/eth-sig-util'.
-[Website](https://github.com/MetaMask/eth-sig-util)
+* Deprecated in favor of '@metamask/eth-sig-util' : [website](https://github.com/MetaMask/eth-sig-util)
-- It was not possible to use the new version of the library because the test "MetaTxModule.test.js" doesn't work with this one.
+* It was not possible to use the new version of the library because the test "MetaTxModule.test.js" doesn't work with this one.
 The check of the signature fails.

 **solc**
 * [Website](https://github.com/ethereum/solc-js)